elbernaderen/machine-learning-signal-finder/README.md

 Fit a crypto trade predictor model with a determined sequence of candels from different assets.
 ## Description
 With this script, we run through each Crypto-currency Historical Data like BTCUSDT or ETHUSDT and generate numerous rows with a determinated number of candels.
 For each candel add technical indicators like:
-* macd,
+* macd
-* macd histogram,
+* macd histogram
-* macd signal,
+* macd signal
-* rsi
+* RSI

 It also include indicators that express:
-* amplitude of high and low values,
+* amplitude of high and low values
-* open and closure values,
+* open and closure values
 * normalized volume
 * open, close, high and low normalized values (added as a comment).